h2oai/h2o-health/docs/what_is_h2o_health.md

 # :material-account-question-outline: What is H2O Health?

-H2O Health is an initiate of H2O.ai to build AI apps to solve complex healthcare and life science problems while accelerating the discovery of new ideas within the industry.
-H2O Health is co-innovating with major healthcare organizations to address existing and emerging challenges.
+At H2O Health we build AI apps that solve complex healthcare and life science problems.
+We are co-innovating with major healthcare organizations to address long-standing and emerging challenges.
+Many of these solutions are currently offered in preview at the Healthcare H2O.ai Appstore and are documented here alongside detailed instructions on their use.

 <br>